 ColdGear from Under Armour is a lightweight baselayer with fiber channels for trapping in heat.
 It also has quick drying properties for handling sweat and a zinc-based antimicrobial treatment for odor control.

 Dickies’ Sanded Duck Insulated Bib Overalls feature a polyester brushed tricot lining for warmth.
 The overalls feature double knees and a zipper from foot to knee for easy on and off.
 They are available in sizes small through 4XL, and in brown or black duck canvas material.

 The USB rechargeable heated gloves fully heat the back of hands and fingers in 2.5 minutes.
 With six hours of run time and 3 heat settings, the gloves are constructed from Milwaukee’s durable Gridiron Ripstop Polyester.
 A Smartswipe patch on the glove’s index fingers make it possible to use touchscreens while wearing.
 Gloves are available in sizes medium through extra large.

 The company’s Ripstop Flannel Lined Cargo work pant feature a relaxed fit and double lined knees with an opening for knee pads.
 The pants include durable Cordura-lined front and back pockets, as well as cargo and utility pockets, the company says.

 The company's 3.7V rechargeable battery-powered heated socks reach a maximum temperature of 140 degrees F and last for eight hours.
 Three temperature settings are available.
-They come in cotton or wool and are machine washable.
+They come in cotton or a wool blend and are machine washable.
 5V rechargeable and AA battery versions are also available.